cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 This determines the particular engine that will be used when the physical pipeline is created.

-.. _cask-hydrator-creating-pipelines-actions:
+.. _cdap-pipelines-creating-pipelines-actions:

 Actions
 -------
-Actions can be configured for a batch pipeline, either by using the Hydrator Studio or by including a stage of type ``action`` in the configuration JSON file.
+Actions can be configured for a batch pipeline, either by using the CDAP Application Studio or by including a stage of type ``action`` in the configuration JSON file.
 The available actions are determined by those available to the application template being used to create the pipeline.